Political Text Scaling Meets Computational Semantics: Quantitative Evaluation

-In Table \ref{tbl:eu-int}, we present the averaged quality of the correlation between the produced scalings and the European integration positioning for the two legislations under study.
-The results re-confirm what already remarked by \cite{Proksch2010PositionSpeeches}, namely that the scaling produced by Wordfish employing the entire text correlates better with positions of parties concerning European integration than Ideological Left-Right, (compare with Table \ref{tbl:ideo}).
-Moreover, they highlight how such effect is even more prominent when adopting a scaling algorithm aware of the semantic under study, such as SemScale.
-Such findings are further emphasized in Figures \ref{fig:wordfish-5} and \ref{fig:sem-scale-5}, which reveal the consistencies of SemScale across languages (further results are available in the online appendix).
+In Table \ref{tbl:eu-int}, we present the averaged quality of the correlation between the produced scalings and the positions of the parties on the issue of European integration, according to the Chapel Hill Expert Survey, for the two legislative terms under study.
+The numbers clearly show that the positions induced by SemScale have a significantly higher correlation with ground truth (i.e., Chapel Hill) party positions on EU integration than the positions induced by Wordfish.
+The results, consistent across parliaments and languages, also confirm the findings of \citet{Proksch2010PositionSpeeches}, namely that scalings produced by Wordfish employing the entire text correlate better with the parties' positions concerning European integration than the ideological Right-Left dimension (cf.~Table \ref{tbl:ideo} for comparison).
+Moreover, they highlight that this effect is even more prominent when adopting SemScale, a semantics-aware text scaling algorithm.
+These findings are further emphasised by Figures \ref{fig:wordfish-5} and \ref{fig:sem-scale-5}, which reveal the high level of consistency of SemScale across languages.
+This emphasises the complexity of evaluating the output of text scaling algorithms and the importance of always considering more than a single (ideological) dimension when interpreting their output.

-By breaking down this analysis to its main linguistic components, we can notice how the Integration dimension emerges, as well when considering solely a sub-set of lexical features, for instance, when examining only nouns (see Table \ref{tbl:eu-int-nouns}).
-Additionally, both the single use of nouns and verbs permit SemScale to produce scalings that are very robust across languages, as shown in Figure \ref{fig:eu-int-nouns-verbs}, where we also report the variation in position estimated for each party across the different languages.